Sara Rue: Career

 In October 2010, Rue joined the cast of Rules of Engagement in a recurring role as Brenda, Jeff and Audrey's surrogate.

-It was announced in December, 2011 that Rue would be writing and starring in a new show on The CW called Poseurs, about a young woman named Lucy whose life is upended when her fiancé moves out and her fresh-from-rehab collegiate best friend, Alexandra, moves in.
+It was announced in December 2011 that Rue would be writing and starring in a new show on The CW called Poseurs, about a young woman named Lucy whose life is upended when her fiancé moves out and her fresh-from-rehab collegiate best friend, Alexandra, moves in.
 The two friends pose as a lesbian couple and actually get married in order to stay in the nice apartment building that only allows married couples.

 Rue starred in the ABC show Malibu Country as Reba McEntire's upbeat trophy wife neighbor, Kim Sallinger.
 Malibu Country ran for one season (2012–13).
 Rue had the title role of Deb Dorfman in the movie Dorfman in Love (2012).

 In 2014, Rue appeared in a recurring role as Candace, fiancee of Christy's ex-husband on the CBS sitcom Mom.
 In 2015, she was cast as main character Dora in the TV Land comedy Impastor.
 The show was cancelled after its second season in 2016.
-Rue has a recurring role as Nancy Granville on ABC's American Housewife.
+Rue had a recurring role as Nancy Granville on ABC's American Housewife which was canceled after five seasons.

 In 2017, Rue was cast in the recurring role of Olivia Caliban on the second season of the Netflix comedy drama series A Series of Unfortunate Events.

+She also has a reoccurring role in The Rookie.

 Personal life

-Rue married filmmaker Mischa Livingstone in 2001, and they divorced in 2007.
+Rue married filmmaker Mischa Livingstone in 2001.
+They divorced in 2007.

 Rue married teacher Kevin Price on May 21, 2011, in a traditional Jewish wedding.
-She gave birth to their first child, a daughter, in February 2013.
-She and Price adopted a second daughter in November 2016.
+She gave birth to their first child, a daughter named Talulah, in February 2013.
+She and Price adopted a second daughter, Adelaide, in November 2016.